 If you haven’t gone through a proper branding strategy exercise (or don’t have it officially documented), try our step-by-step guide to get yours on paper.

-Mistake 2: Combining Your Business and Brand Strategy
+2) Don’t Combine Your Business and Brand Strategy

 The words “brand strategy” and “business strategy” are sometimes used interchangeably yet incorrectly.
 These are two separate entities, and each serves a distinct purpose.